elixir-webrtc/ex_webrtc/guides/introduction/forwarding.md

 > In the example above we just receive the RTP packet and immediately send it back.
 In reality, a lot of stuff in the packet header must be rewritten.
 > That includes SSRC (a number that identifies to which stream the packet belongs), payload type (indicates the codec, even though the codec does not
 > change between two tracks, the payload types are dynamically assigned and may differ between RTP sessions), and some RTP header extensions.
 All of that is
-> done by Elixir WebRTC behind the scenes, but be aware - it is not as simple as forwarding the exact same piece of data!
+> done by Elixir WebRTC behind the scenes, but be aware - it is not as simple as forwarding the same piece of data!

 Lastly, let's take care of the client-side code.
 It's nearly identical to what we have written in the previous tutorial.